mark-tasaka/CPP-OSR-Town-Guard-Generator/README.md

 -----------------

+Update 1.21: 2023-04-03

+Started the process of 'cleaning up' the code in the RunProgram files to make the program run more effeciently.

 Update 1.20: 2023-04-02

 Created files RunProgram.h and RunProgram.cpp to contain unit generation functions.
 Cleaned up main.cpp, by moving code to RunProgram files.